BookerLoL/UWLCourses/CS744/README.md

     - self-organize, highly talented (T-shaped, use specialty, but try to help others)
     - good communication, focus on task

-- Product Backlog
+- Product Backlog  (list of PBI's)
-    - features, changes, defect to be impl
+    - PBI include: features, changes, defect to be impl
-    - user stories form
+    - user stories form (As a .., I want so.. )
     - **prioritized**
     - categorizable, can revise
     - size of PBI (item)